KmolYuan/Pyslvs-UI/README.md

 + Expression (just a string).
 + Solvespace format (*.slvs, only supports very few of constraints).

-The workbook mechanism will generate sketch likes following:
+The workbook mechanism will generate the sketch frame as *.slvs format like follow:

 ![](images/IO_slvs_origin.png)